igmoweb/acronyms/README.md

 # Acronyms

+- `AFAIK`: As Far As I Know.
+"I know nothing but take this as an undeniable truth and good luck"
 - `AFK`: Away From Keyboard.
 Use it whenever you don't have an valid excuse to stop working and have a drinky.
 - `BRB`: Be Right Back.
 It's more "I will be right back" but I don't know why English speakers omit the first two letters.
 It should be IWBRB but whatever.
 - `EMEA`: Europe, Middle East and Africa regions.
 Best area, because I am in it.